This Artist’s Photos Depict Gay Millennial Love Stories of the Digital Age

 This experience is common for anyone searching for love in the digital age, but especially the gay millennial.

-22 year-old photographer Leo Chang is using his latest photo project to shine a light on gay millennial love in the digital age.
+Photographer Leo Chang used a photo project to shine a light on gay millennial love in the digital age.
 His subjects include couples around him who are his age and who found success with cultivating meaningful connections, both on apps and off.

 Chang admits his fascination stems from his own failure in forging a relationship, something he partially contributes to the challenges gay men of color like him face when dating.